Microplastics: Containers and packaging

 Plastic containers can shed microplastics and nanoparticles into foods and beverages.

 Bottled water

-In one study, 93% of the bottled water from 11 different brands showed microplastic contamination.
-Per liter, researchers found an average of 325 microplastic particles.
+In one study, 93% of the bottled water from 11 different brands were contaminated with an average of 325 microplastic particles per liter.
 Of the tested brands, Nestlé Pure Life and Gerolsteiner bottles contained the most microplastic with 930 and 807 microplastic particles per liter (MPP/L), respectively.
 San Pellegrino products showed the least quantity of microplastic densities.
 Compared to water from taps, water from plastic bottles contained twice as much microplastic.
 Another study published in 2024, capable of detecting nanoplastics found 240,000 fragments per liter: 10% between 5 mm and 1 μm and 90% under 1 μm in diameter.

 Some of the contamination likely comes from the process of bottling and packaging the water, and possibly from filters used to purify the water.

 Baby bottles

 Newborn drinks milk from a baby bottle.

 In 2020 researchers reported that polypropylene infant feeding bottles with contemporary preparation procedures were found to cause microplastics exposure to infants ranging from 14,600 to 4,550,000 particles per capita per day in 48 regions.
 Microplastics release is higher with warmer liquids and similar with other polypropylene products such as lunchboxes.
 Unexpectedly, silicone rubber baby bottle nipples degrade over time from repeated steam sterilization, shedding micro- and nano-sized particles of silicone rubber, researchers found in 2021.
 They estimated that, using such heat-degraded nipples for a year, a baby will ingest more than 660,000 particles.